 Length: 10 miles / asphalt - approx. 8-9' wide

-Condition: Fair to Excellent
+Condition: Poor to Good

 Food: Roxann Carroll writes, "In Lowellville there are two small restaurants on the other side of the Tracks.
 One is Geno's and the other one is Carchedi's; they are both small town Italian family owned restaurants.
 There is also a small store to purchase snacks and beverages and even a deli sandwich.
 The name of the store is Ross's."